DIM Weight Calculation: How to Calculate Dimensional Weight Pricing

 Before 2015, major shipping companies had a simple formula to calculate costs of shipping items.
 The weight of the item, and the distance the item needed to travel were the standard factors influencing the price of shipping.
 The greater the weight and the greater the distance the more expensive it was to ship.
 However major carriers have recently begun adding a third factor into their formula; the size of the item to be shipped.

 If you are shipping a very lightweight item but in a gigantic box, the gigantic box takes away valuable storage space in transit.
 So, because of this we now see DIM Pricing, which adds the volume of a packing being shipped into account.

 What is dimensional weight?

 Dimensional weight, also called DIM weight, is a pricing technique used for commercial freight transfer, including courier and postal services.
 Dimensional weight is computed by multiplying length times width times height.

 Since the amount of space on a delivery truck is limited, dimensional weight takes into account package density to determine shipping rates.
 So even if you have a lightweight package, it could be worth it to calculate DIM.

-Freight couriers like USPS, Fedex, or UPS calculate shipping charges based on whichever number is greater: the actual weight of the package or its calculated dimensional weight.
+Freight carriers like USPS, Fedex, or UPS calculate shipping charges based on whichever number is greater: the actual weight of the package or its calculated dimensional weight.
 Whichever is higher becomes your billable weight.

-How to calculate dimensional weight (DIM weight)?
+How to calculate dimensional weight (DIM weight)